 Philippe Boisvert is an associate in the international arbitration practice group in Paris.
 Philippe has a broad commercial practice encompassing complex cross-border disputes, with a focus on energy, infrastructure and construction industries.
-Philippe is a member of the ICC Institute of World Business law and is on the advocacy committee of the Young Canadian Arbitration Practitioners (YCAP).
+Philippe is a member of the ICC Institute of World Business law and is on the Board of Directors of Young Canadian Arbitration Practitioners (YCAP).

 Prior to joining White & Case, Philippe gained experience in the litigation department of a major Canadian law firm in Montréal and served as law clerk to the Honorable Marc Noël at the Canadian Federal Court of Appeal in Ottawa.
 He also taught in contract law and sports law at the University of Ottawa.

 Representing European construction companies in ICC arbitrations regarding the construction of a hydroelectric project in Chile;

 Advising a major Middle Eastern gas supplier in connection with a gas price review arbitration under a long-term supply contract;